Daniel E. Bandmann: Later life

 In 1887 Bandmann purchased two ranches near the abandoned settlement of Hell Gate, not far from Missoula, Montana.
 Though new to ranching, Bandmann would co-found the Montana Board of Horticulture and introduce to the area McIntosh red apples, Percheron horses, Holstein cattle, and exotic breeds of chickens and pigs.
 Today the site of his property is called Bandmann Flats and hosts a golf club.

+In the 1890's, after constructing a toll bridge that allows for easier access through his estate, a problem arose when the Indians from the Flathead Indian reservation, who pass through the area regularly, started to poach his chicken (which were of a special breed).
+He put on costume and put his thespian skills in action and after a performance that unnerved the Indians, he threatened, or pretended, to get his shotgun, knowing full well that he did not want to start a conflict with the Indians.
+"Words have saved my kingdom, where the shotgun would have failed.", he said after successfully executing his scare tactics.

 Death

 Bandmann died suddenly at his Montana ranch on November 23, 1905, aged 68, just a few months after the birth of his last child, and was laid to rest at the Missoula Cemetery.

 Maurice Edward Bandmann (1872–1922), Daniel's son by Millicent Farmer, whom he had wed on February 9, 1869, later became a theatrical impresario credited with building several theatres throughout the Far East.
 Maurice died in Gibraltar around age 50.